pyta-uoft/pyta/docs/debug/index.md

 Add the call `with AccumulationTable():` above the accumulator loop with everything in the scope of the loop nested in the call.
-Within the initialization of `AccumulationTable()` use a list of strings containing all the accumulator variables that need to be tracked.
+Within the parameter for the initialization of `AccumulationTable()` use a list of strings containing all the accumulator variables as an argument that need to be tracked.
 For example:

 ```python
 from python_ta.debug.accumulation_table import AccumulationTable